xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-extension.md

 ---
 > Katalon TestOps CI is an easier way to execute Katalon Studio tests remotely or schedule remote Katalon Studio execution.
 See [Test Planning Overview](https://docs.katalon.com/katalon-analytics/docs/kt-remote-execution.html) for detailed information.

 This step-by-step guide shows you how to install and run Katalon with Azure DevOps for Web UI testing.
-Refer to this [Sample pipeline](https://github.com/katalon-studio-samples/azure-devops-extension-samples) on Github for your reference.
+For an example use of Azure DevOps, see [Sample pipeline](https://github.com/katalon-studio-samples/azure-devops-extension-samples).

 ## Azure DevOps Extension for Linux